 Alison Mostyn graduated with a first class BSc (hons) in Biomedical Science (Pharmacology) from the University of Aberdeen (1998) and went on to study for a PhD in the School of Human Development, University of Nottingham; graduating in 2001.
 She then spent 2 years at Imperial College Wye Campus as a post-doctoral scientist, followed by 2 years as a University of Nottingham Senior Research Fellow in the School of Human Development.
 In 2006 she moved to the School of Nursing, Midwifery and Physiotherapy as a Lecturer in Biological Sciences.
 Alison joined the School of Veterinary Medicine and Science in 2009 as a Lecturer in Comparative Cellular Physiology.
 Alison returned to the School of Health Sciences in 2015 to develop the pharmacology elements of a new distance learning non-medical prescribing programme.
 Alison was the PG Assessment Lead for the School of Health Sciences 2017-2020 and is currently (March 2020 onwards) the Deputy Director of Education and Student Experience.

 Alison Mostyn is an Associate Professor in Pharmacology Education for Health.
 In 2014 Alison was awarded Senior Fellowship status of the Higher Education Academy (SFHEA).
-Alison's research interests lie in adipose tissue regulation, obesity, developmental origins of health and disease.
-Currently Alison is engaged in pedagogical research focussing on biological and pharmacological sciences education in health care.
+Alison's previous wet-lab research interests lie in adipose tissue regulation, obesity and developmental origins of health and disease.
+Currently Alison is engaged in pedagogical research focussing on biological and pharmacological sciences education in health care and non-medical prescribing.

 Alison is a professional, enthusiastic Higher Education (HE) lecturer committed to engaging students with a high quality, pedagogically sound teaching and learning experience.
 As a facilitator of… read more

 Alison underpins her teaching with sound pedagogy and enjoys developing innovative methods for delivering lectures, practicals and workshops.
 Wherever possible, Alison shares best practice through publications.
 Most recently Alison has published research on the use of podcasting and audience response technology.

 FAINBERG, H.P., BODLEY, K., BACARDIT, J., LI, D., WESSELY, F., MONGAN, N.P., SYMONDS, M.E., CLARKE, L. and MOSTYN, A., 2012.
 Reduced neonatal mortality in meishan piglets: a role for hepatic fatty acids?
 PLoS ONE.
 7(11), e49101